mcheang20/mcheang20.github.io/_portfolio/bulletin.md

   <dl>
       <dt class="heading">User Features</dt>
         <dd class="col-info">
           Being a social centered web application, we wanted users to have interactions with other users and their content.
 Features such as commenting, labeling, favoriting, and voting had to be included.
-Establishing relationships with each model posed to be a challenge.
+Establishing relationships with each model would have to be planned and created.
         </dd>
   </dl>
 </div>